 Cantor Sharon Kohn is a graduate of the DFSSM-HUC-JIR.
 She is the Chesed/Pastoral Care Director at The Temple, B’nai Jehudah located in the greater Kansas City community.

 In what capacity have you volunteered for the ACC?
-How did you get started?
-Did someone approach you?

-What influenced you to become a Cantor?
+What influenced and/or motivated you to become a Cantor?